gracelang/language/languageSpec/spec.md

 Types, including parameterized types, may be named in type declarations.
 By convention, the names of types start with an uppercase letter.

+Types are disjunctions of interfaces; interfaces are sets of methods.
-A simple type literal consists of the keyword `interface` followed by an open curly brace, a sequence of method signatures, and a closed curly brace.
+An interface literal consists of the keyword `interface` followed by an opening brace, a sequence of method signatures, and a closing brace.
-The `interface` keyword may be omitted from the right-hand-side of a type declaration when the right-hand-side is a simple type literal.
+The `interface` keyword may be omitted when the interface literal is the sole item on the right-hand-side of a type declaration.
 Type declarations may not be overridden.

 **Examples**